 Such marketplaces also buy goods directly from overseas suppliers.
 However, specialty markets only focus on a specific product category (e.g. fashion; baby care), target audience (e.g. young female; new mothers) or geographic location (e.g. Korean; Japan).
 Although traffic is lower, specialty marketplaces usually generate more qualified prospects and thus higher conversion rate.

 Flash sales sites offer high discounts for brands that just entered China, or excessive inventories from high-end brands.
 Such websites can be an effective tool for foreign brands to test their product in the Chinese market, before investing substantially on ecommerce activities.
 Meanwhile in general, flash sales can be used as a digital marketing tool to boost brand exposure in China.

 Such stores operates on Wechat – the #1 killer messaging App in China.
 Verified merchants can open an in-app store and sell to millions of Wechat users.
 Wechat also offers its own payment system for customers and merchants to pay and collect money.

 How should I choose the most suitable platform?

-As with many other marketing tools in China, no single platform fits it all.
+As with many other digital marketing tools in China, no single platform fits it all.
 Hence, it’s always beneficial to adopt a multi-channel approach.
 In general, there’re 2 ways to enter China through cross-border ecommerce platforms:

 1. Fast growth strategy (high cost, fast growth)